 in!
 Oh and if you want to read my review on all of these games, just click each

-entries image to be taken to their review.
+entries purple header to be taken to their review.

 The number 5 on this list was a bit difficult to pick.
 The other 4 came to mind almost immediately.
 After looking back at all the games I played, Link's Awakening stood out.
 A wonderful remake of the GB that came off the heels of Breath of the Wild to confirm that, yes, 2D Zelda's are still relevant.
 They have their own kind of appeal and this game is a very good showcase for it.
 Link's Awakening is a very pleasant game.
 Links journey to leave Koholint is marked by, interesting characters, a wonderful world and its twist ending that put the entire journey into perspective.

 It's not perfect, of course, but perfection is

 no guarantee of enjoyment and Link's Awakening proves that top-down Zelda isn't

 going anywhere.
 Perhaps we'll even see another 2D Zelda remake on the Switch.

 The two Oracle games were made using the engine and assets of the OG Link's